Strong convergence of the tamed and the semi-tamed Euler schemes for stochastic differential equations with jumps under

 This decomposition will be used only for semi-tamed schemes.
 Equations of type \eqref{model} arise in a range of scientific, engineering and financial applications \cite{appf2,appf,Fima}.
 Most of such equations do not have explicit solutions and therefore one requires numerical schemes for their approximations.
 Their numerical analysis has been studied in \cite{Desmond2,Wang,desmond,platen} with implicit and explicit schemes where strong and weak convergence have been investigated.
 The implementation of implicit schemes requires significantly more computational effort than the explicit Euler-type approximations as Newton method is usually required to solve nonlinear systems at each time iteration in implicit schemes.
 The standard explicit method for approximating SDEs of type \eqref{model} is the Euler-Maruyama method \cite{platen}.
 Recently it has been proved (see \cite{Armulfdiv,lamport94}) that the Euler-Maruyama method often fails to converge strongly to the exact solution of nonlinear SDEs of the form \eqref{model} without jump term when at least one of the functions $f$ and $g$ grows superlinearly.
-To overcome this drawback of the Euler-Maruyama method, numerical approximation which computational cost is close to that of the Euler-Maruyama method and which converge strongly even in the case the function $f$ is superlinearly growing was first introduced in \cite{lamport194} and strong convergence was investigated.
-Further investigations have been performed in the litterature (see for example \cite{tamed2,tamed3,lamp} and references therein), where in \cite{tamed2} the time step $\Delta t$ in \cite{lamport194} is replaced by his power $\Delta t^{\alpha}, \,\, \alpha \in (0,1/2]$ in the denominator of the taming drift term.
+To overcome this drawback of the Euler-Maruyama method, numerical approximation, with computational cost close to that of the Euler-Maruyama method and which converges strongly even in the case the function $f$ is superlinearly growing was first introduced in \cite{Armulf} and strong convergence was investigated.
+Further investigations have been performed in the litterature (see for example \cite{tamed2,tamed3,semitamed} and references therein), where in \cite{tamed2} the time step $\Delta t$ in \cite{Armulf} is replaced by its power $\Delta t^{\alpha}, \,\, \alpha \in (0,1/2]$ in the denominator of the taming drift term.